Milan Luhový: Early life

 Growing up in Považská Bystrica, Luhový started his career at FK Gumárne Púchov.
 He moved to Slovan Bratislava at 18 years old in 1981 before completing his basic military service whilst playing for Dukla Prague in 1990.
 His younger brother, Ľubomír Luhový, is also a former Slovak international footballer.

 Career

 Luhový won the Czechoslovak Cup twice in 1982 and 1985, respectively with Slovan Bratislava and Dukla Prague.
 He became the top goalscorer of the Czechoslovak First League between 1988 and 1989.

-On 6 October 1982, Luhový debuted for the Czechoslovakia national football team against Sweden.
-He appeared as a substitute for the Czechoslovakia national team at 1990 FIFA World Cup, scoring their fifth goal in a 5–1 victory over the USA in the first round.
+On 6 October 1982, Luhový debuted for the Czechoslovakia national team against Sweden.
+He appeared as a substitute for Czechoslovakia at 1990 FIFA World Cup, scoring their fifth goal in a 5–1 victory over the USA in the first round.
 After returning from abroad, Luhový became a regular editor of Czech newspaper Lidové noviny, to the daily Sport and was invited as a guest to live broadcasts of the Champions League.